Josie Huang Immigration and Emerging Communities Reporter

 Huang came to KPCC from the Maine Public Broadcasting Network, where she was a reporter and co-host of the afternoon drive-time news show.
 Before that, she reported for the Portland (Me.)
 Press Herald/Maine Sunday Telegram and The Republican newspaper in Springfield, Massachusetts.
-Her most memorable assignments have taken her to Central America’s largest dump, a coastal Mississippi town recovering from Hurricane Katrina and the US-Canada border, which American seniors were crossing to buy cheaper prescription drugs.
+Assignments have taken her to Central America’s largest dump, a coastal Mississippi town recovering from Hurricane Katrina and the US-Canada border, which American seniors were crossing to buy cheaper prescription drugs.

-Huang grew up in Maryland and Taiwan, and is excited to be in SoCal, near relatives, great Asian cuisine and stand-up comedy venues.
+Huang grew up in Maryland and Taiwan and went to Dartmouth College in New Hampshire.
+She's happy to be near relatives, great cuisine and stand-up comedy venues.

 Stories by Josie Huang